NKAmapper/n50osm/README.md

 * 0.6.
 Building=* tags only on polygons, not nodes.
 * 0.5: New API for elevations.
 * 0.4: Code converted to Python 3.

+n50merge.py
+* 1.0: Support for automatic matching and merging based on similarity of shapes.
+* 0.2: Code converted to Python 3.

 ### References ###